Electrical Load Calculation App Features, Types & Tools

 Features beyond load calculation: PDF exporting, basic permit form generation, and integration with simple proposal templates.

 What sets it apart for residential: This tool is made for speed.
-Electricians can run a full load calc and print out a permit-ready PDF in just minutes—perfect for residential techs who need quick compliance and documentation without distractions.
+Electricians can run a full load calc and print out a permit-ready PDF in just minutes, making it perfect for residential techs who need quick compliance and documentation without distractions.

-3. Best for general contractors: ElectriCalc Pro App
+2. Best for pre-construction calculations and planning: ElectriCalc Pro App

 The ElectriCalc Pro app is the digital version of the long-trusted ElectriCalc Pro calculator.
 It’s packed with deep NEC logic and code references but built more for pre-construction work and plan checks than for on-the-go service crews.